marissashey/expo-1/README.md

 # how to get started

-- this is an Expo React Native project with local iOS build.
-- note: for loading the app on an iOS device (or simulator) with a **local** development build.
+- note: this is an Expo React Native project. instructions below are for loading the app on an iOS device (or simulator) throuhg a **local** development build.

 0. install Xcode, Xcode CLI tools, Watchman (optionally: an iOS simulator)